Our Board

 Carola became engaged in neurodiversity advocacy following multiple ADHD diagnoses within her family, which led her to active involvement in community support.
 From 2013 to 2024, she volunteered with ADHD Malta, serving as Secretary and later Vice President.
 She also served as a Board Member of ADHD Europe from 2018 to 2024, contributing to cross-national collaboration and advocacy.

-Introduced to ADHD Coaching in 2016, she pursued formal training and became an accredited coach through PAAC(Professional Association for ADHD Coaches).
-She organises accredited ADHD Coaching courses in Malta in collaboration with Marie Enback, supporting the development of coaching competence in the region.
+Introduced to ADHD Coaching in 2016, she pursued formal training and became an certified ADHD coach through PAAC (Professional Association for ADHD Coaches).
+She organises accredited ADHD Coaching courses in Malta in collaboration with Marie Enback, and ADHD Malta, supporting the development of coaching competence in the region.

 She holds a Master of Arts in Anthropology from the University of Amsterdam (1999) and works professionally in Human Resources, bringing a cross-cultural and organisational perspective to her role.